NVIDIA/cloud-native-stack/playbooks/readme.md

 ## Prerequisites

 - system has direct internet access
+- system should have an Operating system either Ubuntu 20.04 and above or RHEL 8.7
 - system has adequate internet bandWidth
 - DNS server is working fine on the System
 - system can access Google repo(for k8s installation)